 Either clock input can be set as the primary clock.
-The primary clock designation is to establish which is the main reference clock to the PLL.
+The primary clock designation is to establish which is the main reference clock.
 The non-primary clock is designated as the secondary clock in case the primary clock goes absent and a backup is needed.
-See the previous page for more details about primary versus secondary clock operation.
+The PRIMSRC bit determines which clock input will be selected as primary clock.
+When PRIMSRC bit is "0", XIN/REF is selected as the primary clock, and when "1", (CLKIN, CLKINB) as the primary clock.